sustrik/libdill/man/tcp_accept.md

 # DESCRIPTION

-TCP protocol is a reliable bytestream protocol for transporting data over network.
+TCP protocol is a reliable bytestream protocol for transporting dataover network.
 It is defined in RFC 793.

 This function accepts an incoming TCP connection.